 What is secondary cataract?

-A term that is used to refer to the clouding of the capsule of the eye after cataract surgery.
-The correct term is posterior capsule opacification.
+This is a term used to refer to the clouding of the capsule of the eye after cataract surgery.
+The correct term is “posterior capsule opacification”.
 It is treated with the YAG laser.

 What is posterior capsule opacification?